-The most serious symptom of food allergy is anaphylaxis – a life-threatening reaction characterized by a sudden drop in blood pressure, narrowing of the airways that makes it difficult to breathe, rash, and swelling.
+Anaphylaxis is a life-threatening reaction that can progess to a sudden drop in blood pressure, narrowing of the airways that makes it difficult to breathe, rash, and swelling.
+If untreated, anaphylaxis can be fatal.
 Learn more about food allergy symptoms.

 These are the most common ways food allergies are experienced.
 Sometimes, food allergies cause other types of reactions that look a little different and have their own specific terms.

-FPIES is a serious allergic condition that causes chronic gastrointestinal symptoms such as diarrhea, vomiting, weight loss, and failure to thrive in small children just beginning to eat solid food.
+FPIES is a serious allergic condition that causes gastrointestinal symptoms such as diarrhea, vomiting, weight loss, and failure to thrive in small children just beginning to eat solid food.
+These symptoms usually begin hours after eating a food and can last for hours.
 The most common allergens that cause FPIES include:

-FPIES can become severe enough that it requires hospitalization.
+FPIES can become severe enough that it requires hospitalization due to dehydration.
 Strict avoidance of the food triggering FPIES is necessary to avoid symptoms.

 Children commonly outgrow FPIES by age 3 or 4.

-Also known as pollen-food syndrome, OAS sometimes occurs in people with hay fever.
-Certain types of pollen have proteins in common with certain raw nuts or vegetables.
-When the person eats the food with similar allergenic proteins, they experience itching and swelling limited to the mouth, tongue, throat, lips, and sometimes ears.
+Also known as pollen-food allergy syndrome, OAS occurs in people with hay fever or seasonal allergies.
+Certain types of pollen have proteins in common with certain raw nuts, fruits, or vegetables.
+When the person eats the food with similar allergenic proteins, they experience itching and swelling which is typically limited to the mouth, tongue, throat, lips, and sometimes ears.
 Symptoms are usually fairly mild and do not require treatment.
 OAS is most likely to develop in older children or young adults.
 Typically, the food was eaten for years with no problems when OAS begins.

 A few of the raw foods most likely to cause OAS include: